syncfusion-content/maui-docs/MAUI/DateTimePicker/date-time-picker-text-display-mode.md

 ## Default Mode

-In Default mode, the text color and font size for selected items are white and 14, respectively, while for unselected items, they are black and 14.
+In Default mode, the text color and font size for selected items are white and 14 respectively, while for unselected items they are black and 14.

 {% tabs %}